 I'm a creatively-focused musician and full-time producer/mixer who is based in Nashville.
 Growing up in Music City, I developed my skills while being surrounded and influenced by many professionals in the industry, and have credits on major label and independant singles/albums in the Pop, Rock, and CCM genres.

 I am a music producer/mixer from Nashville, and love meeting/working with new artists.
 I've been playing guitar for nearly my entire life, toured for almost a decade, and started producing music in 2011.
-My band, LOYALS, is signed to Tooth & Nail records, and our debut full-length record that I co-produced and co-mixed will be out later this year.
+My band, LOYALS, is signed to Tooth & Nail records, and our debut full-length record that I co-produced and co-mixed out now!
 My work portfolio consists of indie-rock, pop, some Christian/Worship, instrumental work I've done for video and promos, and podcast work.
 Don't be shy.
 I can be flexible with my rates, and I will do my best to make your song or album the absolute best it can be.

 4 ReviewsEndorse Andrew Gomez